 Upon completion of the course you will:

-- Be familiar with contemporary approaches towards crop conservation and sustainable use of plan and genetic resource for food and agriculture (PGRFA);
+- Be familiar with contemporary approaches towards crop conservation and sustainable use of plant and genetic resource for food and agriculture (PGRFA) and resilient seed systems;

 - Be able to identify opportunities in your local context to integrate resilient seed systems and food security in implementation strategies;